 A good quality nutrient dense low inflammatory diet is important to support mitochondrial function, essential nutrients include the B vitamins, lipoic acid and Co-enzyme Q10.

-Chronic Inflammatory Response Syndrome (CIRS) otherwise known as Sick Building Syndrome
+Chronic Inflammatory Response Syndrome (CIRS) otherwise known as Sick Building Syndrome can be caused by mold exposure or from tick bites with conditions like Lyme disease.

 This can happen in old water damaged buildings, as well as state of the art new buildings, and some people are more susceptible than others for developing this syndrome.